VillaDevs/VillaDevs.github.io/tutos/vagrant/1_instalacion.md

 ```

 En próximos post configuraremos un entorno de desarrollo con Vagrant.
 No olviden ver la documentación oficial para tener más detalle de cada uno de los comandos.

----
-title:  'This is the title: it contains a colon'
-author:
-- Author One
-- Author Two
-keywords: [nothing, nothingness]
-abstract: |
-  This is the abstract.

-  It consists of two paragraphs.
----